TrinityBASociety/trinitybasociety.github.io/ba-sports/index.md

 <li>
 <h3>Comments and Suggestions</h3>
 <p>
 Any comments or suggestions about improvements that can be made to the gym are very welcome.
-Just [email the BA Sports Rep](mailto:ba.sports@trin.cam.ac.uk)!
+Just <a href="mailto:ba.sports@trin.cam.ac.uk">email the BA Sports Rep</a>
 </p>
 </li>
 </ul>